Dorothy Dunn: Later career

 Dunn applied and was rejected for employment by the Indian Arts and Crafts Board.
 She lectured about Native American art and curated and judged art shows in the United States, Belgium, Italy, and Finland.
 She published 18 scholarly articles in the 1950s.
 The government of France named her an Officier d'Académie in 1954, and the School of American Research named her an Honorary Associate.
 The Indian Arts and Crafts Board awarded her a certification of appreciation in 1962.

 In 1968, she published the book, American Indian Painting of the Southwest and Plains Areas.

 Death and legacy

 She died on 5 July 1992 in Mountain View, California from Alzheimer's disease.
 She was buried in San Gorgonio Memorial Park in Banning, California.

 Her collection of paintings was donated to the Museum of New Mexico in the 1970s.
-In 1992, Dunn's daughter, Etel Kramer, donated her papers – scholarly and personal – to that museum.
+In 1992, Dunn's daughter, Etel Kramer, donated her scholarly and personal papers to that museum.